box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

     for sign_template in sign_templates.entries:
         print(f"  {sign_template.id} - {sign_template.name}")
 ```
-And use it on our main:
+And use it on our main method:
 ```python
 def main():
     """Simple script to demonstrate how to use the Box SDK"""